- You can measure input lag using an external device or stopwatch software.

 How to Fix Input Lag on Monitors: When It Matters

 Typical input lag, measured in milliseconds, is most often an issue for monitor purposes like fast-paced games and competitive eSports play.
 Minimizing display lag on your top gaming and computer monitor is especially important when playing online multiplayer shooters.

 You can measure display lag using a dedicated test device such as the Video Signal Input Lag Tester, or you can employ a DIY solution.
 A number of technical outlets such as Blur Busters employ photodiode or light-sensitive resistor-based input lag testers.
 If you’re slightly handy with electronics, you can make such a device with minimal investment.

-Moreover, you can test for backlight bleed and more with a black uniformity test, a great feature to have that’s often included with the monitor you buy.
+Moreover, you can test for backlight bleed, a great feature to have that’s often included with the monitor you buy.
 Consult your monitor warranty or computer insurance as well if the problem keeps recurring or gets worse and can’t be resolved on your own.

 Display Lag Versus Response Time

 Monitor and Smart TV manufacturers usually include pixel response time in their specifications, but they rarely list a figure for total input lag.
 Signal processing and image resizing can introduce additional input lag on many LCD screen devices.